hishrini/cdc-monitoring/README.md

-# Monitoring
+# CDC End-to-End Monitoring
-Monitoring Kafka, Kafka Connect &amp; Postgresql Connector using Prometheus grafana
+End to End Monitoring of CDC components which includes Kafka, Kafka Connect &amp; Postgresql Connector using Prometheus grafana

 # Monitoring Kafka, Kafka Connect, and PostgreSQL Debezium with Prometheus and Grafana